pingcap/docs/clustered-indexes.md

 - Backup and restore tools: BR, Dumpling, and TiDB Lightning.
 - Data migration and replication tools: DM and TiCDC.

-However, you cannot convert a table with non-clustered indexes to a table with clustered indexes by using the v5.0 BR to backup and recover tables, and vice versa.
+However, you cannot convert a table with non-clustered indexes to a table with clustered indexes by backing up and restoring the table using the v5.0 BR tool, and vice versa.

 ### Compatibility with other TiDB features